 Query Variation is Harder – and More Important – Than Complexity

 For decades, the builders of analytics technology and the businesses they have sought to serve have been focused on solving the complexity part of the equation.
 Can the product answer the most complex question we as IT leaders can ask or think the business will ask?
-In the bid to answer these questions, analytics vendors built platforms that could handle increasingly more complex questions.
+In the bid to answer these questions, business analytics software vendors built platforms that could handle increasingly more complex questions.

 The problem is that the biggest self-service challenge is the variation of the questions, not the complexity.
 Ask any data analyst or BI power user and they will tell you, it's not the complexity of questions that they struggle with - it’s the volume of questions from business people, all with slight variations, that really bogg them down.

 Because BI tools have been designed to handle the most complex questions, they have been built with complex drag and drop UIs and hundreds of buttons to achieve that objective.
 As a result, regular business people can’t use them, or don’t have the patience to invest 3-5 days in the training required to use them.
 Thus, because they can’t ask the most basic questions of the system themselves, they give up entirely.
 Which is why “self service” technologies have been dead on arrival for all but the most technically inclined.